 Get exclusive member benefits & effect social change.
 Join Today

-According to the National Institutes of Health, heroin and methadone are the most commonly abused opioids (NIH, 2011).
+Heroin and methadone are the most commonly abused opioids.

 Certain risk factors can lead to intoxication.
 For example, elderly patients may forget that they already took their medication and accidentally take another dose.
 Separating medications by daily dosage can help ensure that you don’t take more than the recommended amount.